LED – LIGHT EMITTING DIODE

 LED – Light Emitting Diode is also a type of diode but how led gives us light when we power them up?

 Answer is simple: Because LED’s are made up of compounds such as gallium arsenide (GaAs), gallium phosphide (GaP), or gallium arsenide phosphide (GaAsP) that posses light when they get excitation, while silicon and germanium does not do.

-Now the one more question arise how they are of different colours like red, green, yellow and more?
+Now the one more question arises how they are of different colours like red, green, yellow and more?

-When these compounds get excitation they emits photons of particular wavelengths depend of the making.
-If emitted photons have wavelength of red colour in spectrum we can see red light, if photons have wavelength of green colour it appears to be green and so on.
+When these compounds get excitation they emit photons of particular wavelengths depending on the making.
+If emitted photons have a wavelength of red colour in spectrum we can see red light, if photons have wavelength of green colour it appears to be green and so on.

 Same as diode led works in one direction i.e. forward bias and having two terminals anode (+) and cathode (–).

 HOW TO FIND ANODE AND/OR CATHODE TERMINALS LIGHT EMITTING DIODE (LED)

 - Most common anode (+) lead is longer than cathode (–)